 We don’t sign on for the Yo-Yo diet, but it is far more popular than all the others combined.

 And this is why strength training plays such a vital role with fat loss.
 Improvements in your body composition will likely lead to improvements with your metabolism.
 Meaning YOUR body has become more efficient.

 The most important exercise is the one you’ll actually do…consistently.
 Unless it’s the shake weight…that’s just weird.

-So find a training plan and a way of eating that fits YOUR life.
+So find a training plan, and a way of eating that fits YOUR lifestyle.
 Consistency is the key…your February is much more important than your January.